geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And weep, and raise their clasped hands in prayer.

-In vain their holiest relics are display'd !
+In vain their holiest relics are display'd!

-In vain a thousand saints invok'd to aid !
+In vain a thousand saints invok'd to aid!

 Still with fierce rage the Sprites maintain the war,